-- 5.3 Solar Array Global solar radiation received by the car directly from the sun is the only power source that will be stored or used for propulsion. - 5.3.1 Solar Cell and Array Size Limitations Solar cell types are restricted by division and set out in Section 10.
+5.3.1 Solar Cell and Array Size Limitations - Solar cell types are restricted by division and set out in Section 10.
 For all vehicles, the solar array may be configured in any way, provided that the size of the array fits within the maximum dimensions of the solar car.

 When stationary, the solar array may have any orientation to the sun.
-The solar array must remain mounted on the outside of the vehicle, except as provided in Section 5.20.
+The solar array must remain mounted on the outside of the vehicle, except as provided in Section 5.3.4.
 The solar array cannot be dismantled and carried inside the vehicle.